 2. They overfill the pot.

-Gluten-free pasta tends to be starchier than regular, which sometimes creates a lot of foam on the top of the pot.
+Gluten-free pasta tends to be starchier than regular pasta, which sometimes creates a lot of foam on the top of the pot.
 This can easily boil over and create an annoying mess on your stovetop.
-Also, as we discussed above, GF pasta tends to grow more than regular.
-The solution to both problems: use a big pot and only fill it 2/3 of the way with water to give you more wiggle room.
+Also, as we discussed above, gluten-free pasta tends to expand more than regular pasta.
+The solution to both problems: when cooking gluten-free pasta use a big pot and only fill it 2/3 of the way with water to give you more wiggle room.

 3. They under-salt the water.